Jotis1/byteandslice/README.md

 # Running the project
 ### Requirements
 - Bun (or any other package manager)
-    > [!TIP]
+> [!NOTE]
 > You can also migrate the project to the package manager of your choice.
 - Node.js
 - A Supabase account